variantstudios/greeleydowntown.com/pages/play/events-at-a-glance/index.md

 ---

-Need a concise list of the major events that the DDA puts on in downtown Greeley?
+Do you need a concise list of the major events that the DDA puts on in downtown Greeley?
 Check out and feel free to print a copy of our Events at a Glance!&nbsp; If you’re looking for a more comprehensive, day-to-day list of what’s happening downtown, click on the Calendar of Events.